 - Hire professionals to offer classes, like cooking classes and fitness programs

-- Create weekly newsletters and virtual discussion boards where you can share community news, events, and other important information
+- Create weekly newsletters and online discussion boards where you can share community news, events, and other important information

 - Cater lunch or dinner for residents by ordering food delivery to the apartment or hiring a food truck